aryas1234567/arya/navigation/toolsetup.md

 <h3>Week 4:</h3>
 I began to create more subpages to complete the hacks.
 The first thing I added was a cookie clicker game.
 I used javascript and many buttons to complete this.
 I also added a sound effect on click of the cookie.
 The next thing I added was a snake game using javascript.
 I experimented with chatGPT and asked it to write me acode for snake, and it worked well.

+<h3>Week 5:</h3>
+I started to add different elements to my games.
+I added a random chance to get a golden apple in my snake game, which adds an extra life to your snake, as well as a live counter for the game.
+I also added a calculator similar to the google calaculator, which has a history as well.